shahankhan47/react-project/Professional/2-the-wild-oasis/project.md

 -   Added modal window <ConfirmDelete> for deleting and <CreateCabinForm> for editing in CabinRow.jsx
 -   Handled logic for asking for confirmation when deleting.

+Creating a reusable table:

+-   Table.jsx - created resuable table based on compound component pattern Created Header and Row only.
+-   CabinTable.jsx - commented out styled components and used the above reusable Table instead.
+    -   It also has Table.Header
+    -   Left the map function as it is for now to refactor using render props pattern later.
+-   CabinROw.jsx - commented out TableRow and instead used the above Table.Row.
+-   CabinTable.jsx - passed render props into the Table.Body
+-   created Table.Body